 Reports are due in the appropriate office no later than 5:00 p.m. on the applicable deadline.
 If a deadline falls on a weekend or legal holiday, the report is due at 5:00 p.m. on the first business day preceding the weekend or legal holiday.
-Statutory deadlines are provided on the front of each reporting form and on the schedule set forth in this handbook.
+Statutory deadlines are provided on the front of each reporting form and on the schedule set forth on page seven (7) of this handbook.
 Miss.
 Code Ann. § 23-15-807(e).